 A shaft of white light erupted from Bronwyn’s arm and struck him in the chest, sending him spiraling into unconsciousness before the shock of her words could fully register.

 The old Westinghouse factory on East Broadway had been sealed shut years ago, or so Bronwyn thought.
 As she stood across the street from it now, she saw light shining through the cracks in the wooden boards nailed over its windows and smoke bellowed from the exhaust of its forge.
 George had agreed to end its operation soon after her secret had been revealed to him, when she stopped him from assassinating then-Governor Edison with an automaton constructed from parts on consignment from Tesla and constructed by herself.
-His words, like his morals, ultimately proven vapid.
+His words, like his morals, had ultimately proven vapid.

 The fortified front door would have stopped her younger self, but the reinforced steel and lead barely slowed her down.
 She pressed the bare flesh of the palm of her hand against the door and pushed.
 She didn’t need the emitters at her wrist – those helped direct the bolts of electricity she controlled over open distance.
 With direct contact, she nudged the flows towards the bolts that secured the door.
 The slightest physical push swung the door wide open; molten steel from the dead bolt oozed down the doorjamb.